Skip to main content

 Use Google Cloud Platform

 Google Cloud Platform (GCP) is a suite of cloud computing services.
-GDS maintains a central account.

 Get access to GCP

-You already have access to GCP through your GDS Google Account.
+If you are a member of GDS staff, you will already have access to GCP through your GDS Google Account.

 You can use GCP through: